 Dividend payments are equally divided according to the number of shares.
 Treasury stock will not receive any dividend payments.

 The Board of Directors may authorize interim dividend payments from time to time when there are reasonable profits to support the move and such decision will be announced at the next shareholders’ meeting.

 Dividend payments should be made within 1 month from an Annual General Meeting or whenever the Board of Directors consents, according to circumstances.
-The notice has to be made in writing to all shareholders and the notification of impending dividend payments announced in Thai newspapers over 3 consecutive days.
+The notice has to be made in writing to all shareholders and the notification of impending dividend payments announced in Thai newspapers or via electronic means, through the process which shall be in accordance with the applicable laws, over 3 consecutive days.

 |Article 38||The Company has to allocate not less than 5% of annual net profits as statutory reserves, net of accumulated losses (if any), until the value of statutory reserves is not less than 10% of registered capital.|

 |Article 39||The auditor shall not be the Company’s director, staff member, employee or person holding any position in the Company.|